 One of the most interesting things about tryptophan is that in order for it to cross the blood brain barrier, it does need a carbohydrate to aid it in the conversion from tryptophan to 5-HTP to serotonin.
 One of the simplest ways to do this is by eating a trypthophan rich meal and following by a carbohydrate two hours or so later.
 Preferably in the form of a complex carbohydrate, such as an apple or other fruit eaten by itself with no other protein.
 (Protein blocks serotonin synthesis).
 Carbohydrates facilitate the conversion of tryptophan to serotonin.

-- Don't forget about carbs: Don't go running out for a donut just yet!
-While consuming too many carbs can lead to other problems such as spikes in insulin, consuming a complex carb such as brown rice, fruit or quinoa, will ensure that the transport of important amino acids, such as tryptophan, is successful.
+Don't forget about carbs: Don't go running out for a donut just yet!
+While consuming too many carbs can lead to other problems such as spikes in insulin, consuming a complex carb such as sweet potatoes, fruit or quinoa, will ensure that transport of important amino acids, such as tryptophan, is successful.

-- Move more: I probably don't have to tell you how good it feels to have finished a workout.
+Move more: I probably don't have to tell you how good it feels to have finished a workout.
 Many of us exercise not just for our bodies, but also for our minds.
 This study suggests that tryptophan naturally increases in the brain when exercising.
+I exercise primarily for my mental health, because it makes a big difference.

-- Eat more turmeric: Some studies suggest that turmeric will be a major player once we have more substantiated evidence for its effects on serotonin, dopamine and norepinephrine.
+Eat more turmeric: Some studies suggest that turmeric will be a major player once we have more substantiated evidence for its effects on serotonin, dopamine and norepinephrine.
 A 2010 study suggests that curcumin, the active ingredient in turmeric, can have an impact on neurological disorders.
 "Curcumin demonstrates neuroprotective action in Alzheimer's disease, tardive dyskinesia, major depression, epilepsy, and other related neurodegenerative and neuropsychiatric disorders."
-I've mentioned this in previous posts but turmeric tends to be poorly absorbed into the blood stream so consuming pepper with it, will ensure proper absorbency.
+Also, more and more research suggests that turmeric could play a role in aiding with depression and anxiety.
+I've mentioned this in previous posts but turmeric tends to be poorly absorbed in the blood stream so consuming pepper with it, will ensure proper absorbency.

 As you see, it always boils down to leading a healthy lifestyle and eating whole foods.
 If you're very serious about boosting serotonin levels, there are also options such as supplementing with tryptophan and 5-HTP.
 While in the short term, those have shown to be helpful, research suggests that long term use of supplementation with amino acids can have potentially negative side effects such as serotonin syndrome (SS).
 So before you consider going down the supplement road, do your research.
-In my book it's always best to look to food and lifestyle as main avenues for boosting serotonin naturally.
-Let me know how it goes!
+In my opinion, it's always best to look to food and lifestyle as main avenues for boosting serotonin naturally.